javaherisaber/ir_net/README.md

 - Add statistics eg. (number of times and minutes there was a network error, reasons of network failure)
 - Add app launcher icon
 - Show error reason in leak detection list
+- Show which app occupied a port
+- Speed test
+- Shortcuts to important screens of windows (eg. Network adapters)